 Part psychological, part confessional, Hearing Aid is the info-agnostic loophole in the system, an entity that listens to information but never acts upon it in any way (although Hearing Aid violates its mission when its existence is threatened—the very definition of an info-existential problem, I suppose).
 If the signal can’t be stopped, to paraphrase an oft-quoted axiom from Joss Whedon’s film Serenity, perhaps it can be re-routed securely to a dead end.

 A final question to ponder: Once Nickie’s worm rewrites the net to reveal its secrets, what becomes of Hearing Aid?
 Brunner doesn’t take the novel that far.
 But the very idea of Hearing Aid speaks to the need for private thoughts and private conversations—for personal information to remain personal—no matter how benevolent a society’s information culture may be.
 If speaking one’s mind constitutes information worthy of protection from a prying, paranoid society, what of the mind itself in a share-everything info-topia?
 Coercion comes in many forms.
 Why aren’t you sharing your knowledge?
 Are you anti-social?
 How can you resist the greater good?
-That’s a different dystopian novel, one in which Brunner’s two, well-meaning propositions slide from humanitarian benefit into mental conformity and social tyranny.
+That’s a different dystopian novel (see The Circle), one in which Brunner’s two, well-meaning propositions slide from humanitarian benefit into mental conformity and social tyranny.
 At the opposite, extreme ends of information and privacy control, there is no place for the self to hide.